Introduction

 Prefix Receipt

 BMC has the capability of sending default routes, or no routes, to your peers.
 This configuration applies to all your peers in a single region.
 If you want to receive the default route from BMC, be aware of the capabilities and defaults of the BGP package you use.
-Certain BGP packages require further route processing rules to avoid interfering with your host's default gateway, potentially causing your peer to constantly flap at the set dead timer.
+Certain BGP packages require further route processing rules to avoid interfering with your host's default gateway, potentially causing your peer to constantly flap at the set hold timer.

 It is highly recommended that you utilize additional static routes for your management sessions to facilitate troubleshooting while validating your desired BGP topology.